Russell Romeo

 Contact

 Russell D. Romeo joined the Barnard faculty in 2007.
-He teaches such courses as Systems and Behavioral Neuroscience; Psychobiology of Stress; Adolescent Neurobehavioral Development; and Senior Research Seminars.
+He teaches such courses as Systems and Behavioral Neuroscience; Psychobiology of Stress; Adolescent Neurobehavioral Development; and Senior Research Seminar.

 • B.A., Edinboro University